HorizonRDK/tros_en/docs/boxs/segmentation/mobilenet_unet.md

 2. TogetheROS.Bot has been successfully installed on the Horizon RDK platform.

 3. A MIPI or USB camera has been installed on the Horizon RDK platform.
 If there is no camera available, the algorithm's effects can be experienced by using local JPEG/PNG images offline.

-### X86

-1. The X86 environment has been configured with the Ubuntu 20.04 system image.

-2. The tros.b has been successfully installed on the X86 environment.

 ## Usage